Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/02-how-to-think-in-terms-of-objects/README.md

 The key difference between these two is that the interface of a class is a broader concept that includes all the ways that other classes or objects can interact with the class, while an interface that a class implements is a specific contract that the class declares it will uphold.
 Both concepts are central to designing well-structured, modular code in OOP.

 So basically, the interface of a class is the set of methods that the class presents publicly to the user.
 The interface that a class implements is a contract that the class agrees to fulfill.
-This contract is defined by the methods that the class must implement.
+This contract is defined by the methods that the class must implement. **So in this chapter we are talking about the interface of a class.**

 ### An interface/implementation example